Abdominal radiation - discharge

-When you have radiation treatment, colored markings are drawn on your skin.
-Do not remove them.
-These show your radiologist where to aim the radiation.
-If they come off, do not redraw them.
+When you have radiation treatment, color markings are drawn on your skin.
+DO NOT remove them.
+These show where to aim the radiation.
+If they come off, DO NOT redraw them.
 Tell your doctor.

 To take care of the treatment area:

 - Wash gently with lukewarm water only.
 DO NOT scrub.

 - DO NOT use soap on this area.

 - DO NOT use lotions, ointments, makeup, perfumed powders or products on the treatment area.
 Ask your health care provider what you should use.